-Transfer into the Faculty of Journalism and Media Communication eligible applicant pool and the number of available places for the term in question.
+Transfer into the Faculty of Journalism and Media Communication

 Students from other faculties at the University may apply for a transfer to the Faculty of Journalism and Media Communication and work towards Journalism and Media Communication degree after meeting the requirements of the Admissions office.
 Students applying for transfer must not be on probation.